schulz-m/schulz-m.github.io/_posts/2016-11-17-python-threading-with-external-processes.md

 ## Job

 The job object is simply to package the code to execute as a job in a queue.
-In the execution, we use the `commands` package to invoke the `cmake` command on the specific app and afterwards acquire a mutex for uninterupted printing of the result.
+In the execution, we use the `commands` package to invoke the `cmake` command on the specific application and afterwards acquire a mutex for uninterrupted printing of the result.

 ## Main code